Published on January 29, 2020

 Having listed and analyzed your list of risks, you would have a clearer idea at this point that not all of the risks are worth your time, effort and money.
 However, some of them would be more critical and, consequentially, would need more concentration.

 Do not let a long list of risks hold sway over you.
-Here’s a simple risk management process tip to make it easier for you (that’s what we are here for, aren’t we?)
+Use this simple tip to make it easier for you (that’s what we are here for, aren’t we?)
 Just compartmentalize the long list into shorter ones – High risk, Medium risk, Low risk.
 Easy, right?

 There would surely be some items on your list that would have to be completely ignored; they may or may not have a big impact on your project.